Estimated reading time: 8 minutes

 Another piece of the armament that we are to take up is “the shield of faith, with which you can extinguish all the flaming arrows of the evil one.”
 If I depend on what I can see and experience in the physical world, and what I am capable of accomplishing on my own, I will never be successful in the battle.
 Instead, I will become a causality in the war, and maybe never even know it.
 Faith allows me to overcome my own limitations and wield the weapons that the Father provides, weapons that have the power to tear down strongholds (2 Cor 10:3-5).
 It is with the eyes of faith that I can see the enemy and deflect his attack, the flaming arrows of doubt, discouragement, feelings of inadequacy, pride, greed, and a host of other arrows that would sideline me if they hit their mark.

 The Helmet of Salvation

-With the helmet of salvation in place we can have an assurance of our relationship with God, and do not need to fear anything that the enemy might throw our way.
-I can echo Paul’s sentiment “I know who I have believed and am convinced that he will guard what I have entrusted to him (2 Timothy 1:12)”.
+With “the helmet of salvation” in place, we can have an assurance of our relationship with God and do not need to fear anything that the enemy might throw our way.
+I can echo Paul’s sentiment “I know who I have believed and am convinced that he will guard what I have entrusted to him” (2 Tim.
+1:12).
 Having an assurance of my future makes me less concerned about what might happen to me here.
 And it will enable me to fight more fearlessly.

 The Sword of the Spirit

-And, finally, take up the sword of the spirit, which is the word of God.
-The word is sharper than any double edged sword and able to divide soul and spirit (Hebrews 4:12).
+And, finally, take up “the sword of the Spirit, which is the word of God.”
+The word is sharper than any double-edged sword and able to divide soul and spirit (Heb.
+4:12).
 Spend time in the word; learn what it has to say to you; apply its teaching to your own life; be ready to share it with the world around you; use it to attack the enemy like Eleazar and Shammah did the Philistines.

 Know your enemy.
 Put on the armor that will enable you to fight against him.
 Take your stand.
 And when the battle is over, remain standing.